febaoshan/edge-extensions-github-code-viewer/README.md

         <br />
         Hi there, welcome to use github-code-viewer!
         <br />
-        You can enjoy it from the browser context menu in GitHub.
+        You can enjoy it from the browser context menu(right click) in GitHub.
         <br />
         View this extension on <a target="_blank" href="https://github.com/febaoshan/edge-extensions-github-code-viewer">febaoshan/github-code-viewer</a>
         <br />